 The descent is particularly difficult when using the awkward fingering.
 Exercise 4 loops the pattern in a way that repeats the same fingering for each new cycle, and Exercise 5 alternates the two fingerings.

-Exercise 6 places the above pattern on different sets of strings.
+Exercise 6 places the preceding pattern on different sets of strings.
 Each measure can be looped for practice on a particular set of strings.

 Exercise 7 distributes the same 12-note pattern in sixteenths (4x3=12, 3x4=12).